pydanny/pydanny-v2/_posts/posts2012/july-la-open-source-recap.md

 fun.
 The result is at the end of the day people seemed refreshed and empowered, wanting another day as soon as possible.
 We hope to be able to catch this feeling at future events.

-Which means we're plotting the next event now.
-If you are interested in providing a venue or sponsoring the event, let me know at
-<pydanny@cartwheelweb.com>.

 **Update**: Corrected the details about the SpaceX guy.